 Desonide Lotion Description

 Chemically, desonide, USP is C24H32O6.
 It has the following structural formula:

 Desonide, USP has the molecular weight of 416.51.
-It is a white powder or crystal which is practically insoluble in water, sparingly soluble in ethanol and in acetone, soluble in chloroform.
+It is a white to almost white crystalline powder which is practically insoluble in water, sparingly soluble in ethanol and in acetone, soluble in chloroform.

 Desonide Lotion - Clinical Pharmacology